 Ironically, Lincoln was considered a “compromise candidate” when he was chosen as the Republican Party’s presidential nominee for the 1860 election.
 As someone who had grown up on the border, he was sensitive to the needs of plantation owners.

-Unfortunately, Mary saw her role as a social leader rather than as a model of austerity, and citizens began to consider her lavish spending as inappropriate and her status as a daughter of the South questionable.
+Unfortunately, the First Lady saw her role as a social leader rather than as a model of austerity, and citizens began to consider her lavish spending as inappropriate and her status as a daughter of the South questionable.
 Rumors that she was a spy for the Confederacy soon began to circle the capital, growing so persistent that her husband eventually met with a Senate committee in her defense .

 More rumors began to circulate about her mood swings and expensive mourning attire.
 Her social skills, once an asset, had become frivolous and flighty.
 Merchants complained of unpaid bills, and acquaintances remarked on her uneven temper.
+She also complained of repeating headaches which seemed to become more frequent after she suffered a head injury in a carriage accident during her White House years.

 The Assasination of Her Husband